piranna/piranna.github.io/pages/hire-me.md

 to mines:

-- "*Make money*" is **not** one of the company main priorities (both directly or indirectly), nor it's of their clients.
+- "*Make money*" is **not** one of the company main priorities (both directly or indirectly), nor it's of their clients, or at least it's not the main purposse of the project I'm going to work with.
 I work mostly for the project and the technology themselves and what I can learn from them, not for their revenues.
-  Money and beneficts must always be a collateral effect, not a main objective.
+  Acording to my *ethos*, money and beneficts must always be a collateral effect of work and a medium to achieve experiences, not a main objective by itself.
-- If *money* is a direct or indirect core concept of the project up to the point that removing it makes the project pointless, probably I would not be so much interested on working on it.
-Maybe about the technology, or the concept, or the oportunities it can provide me, but not by the project itself alone.
+- If *money* is a direct or indirect core concept of the project up to the point that removing it makes the project pointless, probably I would not be so much interested on working on it if there's no other elements like the technologies being used or the project concept or the oportunities that it can provide me, but definitely not by the project itself alone.

 #### Do you prefer to work alone, or as part of a group?